 Minhaj Chowdhury, the founder of DrinkWell and a long time Gratitude Fellow, chose his second mountain in life at the ripe old age of 18, when his grandfather in Bangladesh became ill from water poisoning and passed away.
 Minhaj went on to study at John’s Hopkins, where he corralled numerous professors and scientists to aid him in creating a unique resin which extracts toxins from groundwater supply… he patented the technology, brought it to Bangladesh and India, where his systems are in use today impacting the lives of millions of children.

-Holliday Goodreau, and her daughter, Olivia, founded the LivLyme Foundation, which promotes research and patient support for those with Lyme disease.
+Holliday Goodreau, and her daughter, Olivia, founded the LivLyme Foundation, (Gratitude 2019 Fellow) which promotes research and patient support for those with Lyme disease.
 In addition to providing financial assistance to families of children suffering from Lyme disease, the LivLyme Foundation funds studies for Lyme and tick-borne diseases research.
 The idea for Livelyme Foundation, which is certainly a “second mountain” effort for the mother-daughter team was inspired by Olivia’s personal struggles, at an early age, with Lyme disease.

 Gratitude Fellows like Minhaj, Olivia, and Holliday truly inspire our team, because they are all “mountaineers” with a strong sense of purpose.
 Many of these entrepreneurs have even managed to amass a loyal following at the “base camp” of their mountain!
 All of them are scaling their second or third mountain.